gthvn1/gthvn1.github.io/Readme.md

 ## Old version...

-This old version was just used for testing clojurescript and reagent.
+The old version was just used for testing clojurescript and reagent.

 ### Build & install
 - Repo created using `lein new figwheel-main hello-world.core -- --reagent`